Dual certificates and efficient rational sum-of-squares decompositions for polynomial optimization over compact sets: Computing rigorously certified lower bounds with dual certificates

-We also remark that although our primary goal is to obtain certified rational \emph{lower} bounds on the polynomial, dual certificates also provide \emph{upper bounds} on the optimal WSOS bound via Theorem~\ref{thm:linear-convergence}, whenever the $\Lambda$-dependent constant $C$ in is known (or can be bounded from below) for a particular cone $\Sigma$.
-In particular, although in the analysis heavily relies on the quantity $\|\vone\|_\vy^*$, which is not efficiently computable (we do not have access to the gradient certificate $\vy$), the inequality \eqref{eq:distance-bound} provides a computable upper bound on $c^*$.
+We also remark that although our primary goal is to obtain certified rational \emph{lower} bounds on the polynomial, dual certificates also provide \emph{upper bounds} on the optimal WSOS bound via Theorem~\ref{thm:linear-convergence}, whenever the $\Lambda$-dependent constant $C$ defined in the proof of Theorem \ref{thm:lincon} of is known (or can be bounded from below) for a particular cone $\Sigma$.
+In particular, although the analysis heavily relies on the quantity $\|\vone\|_\vy^*$, which is not efficiently computable (we do not have access to the gradient certificate $\vy$), the inequality \eqref{eq:distance-bound} provides a computable upper bound on $c^*$.

+\paragraph{The effect of finite precision} As all iterative numerical algorithms, \mbox{Algorithm \ref{alg:Newton}} will eventually fail to make progress before satisfying its stopping criterion if implemented in finite precision and with a tolerance $\varepsilon$ that is too small.
+As $c$ approaches the optimal WSOS lower bound, $\vt-c\vone$ and $\vx$ approach the boundary of $\Sigma$ and $\Sigma^*$, respectively.
+This is marked by the increasing ill-conditioning of the Hessian $H(\vx)$ used in the Newton step in Line \ref{line:x-update} and of the quadratic equation solved in Line \ref{line:c-update}.
+Thus, the algorithm will stall if the Hessian is numerically singular or if $c_+$ does not improve on $c$ due to rounding errors in the quadratic formula.